 We and Cochlear Limited, or Cochlear, have entered into a collaboration agreement, dated November 2018, under which we and Cochlear agree to collaborate to further develop and progress commercialization of implantable treatments for sleep disordered breathing conditions.
 Cochlear has significant expertise in the development of implantable devices.
 The specific contributions and services to be used, applied and provided by both parties are further detailed in a document called "Statement of Work" that may be agreed upon by the parties from time to time.
 The initial Statement of Work was agreed upon by us and Cochlear on November 7, 2018 and is now complete.
-According to this Statement of Work, Cochlear evaluated various packaging technologies and to support us in the assessment of encapsulation technologies for the implantable stimulator.
+According to this Statement of Work, Cochlear evaluated various packaging technologies support us in the assessment of encapsulation technologies for the implantable stimulator.
 A new Statement of Work was entered into on June 8, 2020.
-Under this agreement, Cochlear is working with us in developing and enhancing the next generation implantable stimulator, and we expect to spend approximately €4.3 million on these efforts, of which €1.3 million was paid in June 2020.
-Upon completion of the remaining milestones, we will have to make milestone payments of €1.4 million, €1.1 million and €0.5 million in June 2021, January 2022 and August 2022, respectively.
+Under this agreement, Cochlear is working with us in developing and enhancing the next generation implantable stimulator, and we expect to spend approximately €5.2 million on these efforts, of which €1.3 million was paid in June 2020, €1.4 million in September 2021 and €1.2 million in February 2022.
+Upon completion of the last remaining milestone, we expect we will have to make a milestone payment of €1.3 million in November 2022.

 The collaboration agreement will end on the date of completion of the last Statement of Work or may be terminated with a 30 days' prior written notice from a party to the other party provided that party concludes on reasonable grounds, and after consultation with the "project steering committee," that there is no reasonable prospect of the objectives of the project being achieved.
-Each party is also entitled to terminate the collaboration agreement with immediate effect upon the occurrence of specific events (e.g. material breach of the collaboration agreement or Shareholders' Agreement by a party, insolvency or bankruptcy, etc.).
+Each party is also entitled to terminate the collaboration agreement with immediate effect upon the occurrence of specific events (e.g., material breach of the collaboration agreement or Shareholders' Agreement by a party, insolvency or bankruptcy, etc.).
 Depending on the project, we could pay a break-up fee, if the decision is made to stop the collaboration with Cochlear.